hashibk/CheckConsecutiveSum/README.md

-This C++ code checks if a given number is a "special number" based on a specific criteria.
-Here's a detailed breakdown of what each part of the code does:
+Overview

+This C++ program defines a function calSpecial which determines if a given number can be represented as the sum of consecutive positive integers starting from 1.
+If the number can be represented in this way, it prints the sequence of numbers and marks it as a "Special number".
+Otherwise, it prints "Not a special number."

+Functionality

+Input: An integer entered by the user.
+Output: A message indicating whether the number is a "Special number" or not, and if it is special, it prints the sequence of numbers that sum to the given number.
-Code Breakdown
+Code Description

-Function Definition: calSpecial(int val, int &counter, int &sum)
+calSpecial(int val, int &counter, int &sum): A recursive function that:
-Parameters:
-val: The target value to check.
-counter: Keeps track of the current number in the sequence.
-sum: The running total of the sequence.
-Functionality:
-Base Case 1: If sum equals val, the function prints "Special number" and displays the sequence of numbers that add up to val.
+Checks if the current sum equals the input value val.
+If true, it prints the sequence of numbers leading to that sum and resets the sum and counter.
-It resets sum to 0 and starts a new sequence from counter to reach val.
-Base Case 2: If sum exceeds val, the function prints "Not a special number" and terminates.
+Checks if the sum exceeds the input value val.
+If true, it prints "Not a special number."
-Recursive Case: If sum is less than val, the function adds the current counter value to sum, increments counter, and calls itself recursively with updated values.
+If neither of the above conditions is met, it adds the current counter value to the sum and increments the counter, then recursively calls itself. main():
-Main Function: int main()
-Prompts the user to enter a number (x).
+Prompts the user to input an integer.
-Initializes counter to 1 and sum to 0.
+Initializes counter and sum to 1 and 0, respectively.
-Calls the calSpecial function with the entered number, counter, and sum.
+Calls calSpecial with the user-provided integer and the initialized counter and sum.
-Example
-If you input 6, the function will:

-Start with counter = 1 and sum = 0.
-Add 1 to sum, making sum = 1, and increment counter to 2.
-Add 2 to sum, making sum = 3, and increment counter to 3.
-Add 3 to sum, making sum = 6, which matches val.
-At this point:

-It prints "Special number".
-Displays the sequence: 1 + 2 + 3 (which adds up to 6).